|

 Gal 5,16-23

-New Testament or their significance.
+New Testament.
 For example, these verses tell why Paul

 wrote his letter to the Romans and why the new covenant is better than the old.